lily4872/lily4872/README.md

 Welcome to my GitHub!
 I'm a passionate developer who enjoys building things that make life a little easier (and more fun 🌸).

 ## 🌟 About Me
-- 💻 I'm currently exploring web development, full-stack development.
+- 💻 I'm currently exploring full-stack web development.
 - 📚 Actively learning and building with: JavaScript and Python
 - 🛠️ I enjoy experimenting and learning by doing.